J-Wengler/NLP_Paper/manuscript.md

             b.
 The specific word vector model is loaded (SciSpaCy, BioWordVec, ...)
             c.
 For each query and keyword combination findSimilarity() is run in Helper.py and added to a multiprocessing thread.
 This script prints to an output file the calculated similarity of each article using each combination
             d.
 The top 1,10,100, and 500 articles are returned to compare against the articles that StarGEO previously identified as related.

+### Reduced Set Testing
+The results contained within this paper are from a reduced set of all StarGEO articles (266) plus an additional 1000 randomly queried articles from GEO.
+The purpose for performing the reduced set was the full 46 article corpus from StarGEO ran for over one month and was not able to complete the full testing.
+A reduced corpus of 1000 articles allowed us to compare the various methods head to head without the need for extensively long wait times.
+However the analysis is set up in such a way as to allow the researcher to easily change the amount of articles used in the analysis.
+#FIXME -> I don't know if I like how I wrote this bit.
+Does this belong in the discussion?

 ### Manual Gene Expression Omnibus Evaluation
 Gene Expression Omnibus (GEO) is the parent corpus from which StarGEO is derived [@doi:10.1093/nar/30.1.207].
 To compare our technique directly to GEO we use a manual evaluation.
 We first use the advanced search option on